Watch your thoughts for they become words.

 They never beg, never hate, and sure as hell don’t complain about “competitors” (In fact, they don’t complain at all).
 Such behaviors all arise out of a mindset that believes you aren’t enough.

-In order to eliminate such tendencies right now, simply switch lower-value phrases with higher-value ones.
-Eliminating/substituting loser words and phrases instantly makes you come across as more valuable.
+To eliminate these tendencies right now, simply switch lower-value phrases with higher-value ones.
+Switching loser words and phrases instantly makes you come across as more valuable.

 Losers Ask For Permission, Winners Assume The Sale